Last Updated on April 17, 2019 by Dave Schoenbeck

 2. Get moving.

-Going along with #1, exercise has been proven to reduce stress levels and improve mental health.
-It’s important for adults to exercise regularly for health reasons anyway, but something as simple as taking a short walk during the workday can help reset your frame of mind and put you in a better position for handling work stress.
+Along with #1, exercise has been proven to reduce stress levels and improve mental health.
+Adults need to exercise regularly for health reasons anyway.
+Still, something as simple as taking a short walk during the workday can help reset your mind and put you in a better position to handle work stress.

 3. Vent constructively.

-It’s healthy to talk about your problems with someone you trust, but if you’re not careful, it can quickly turn into a cycle of negativity.
+Talking about your problems with someone you trust is healthy, but if you’re not careful, it can quickly turn into a cycle of negativity.
 Beware of falling into the “complaint trap” with your friends or coworkers.
-It might feel good to complain in the moment, but it does nothing to solve your problems and only prolongs the time you dwell on them.
+Complaining might feel good, but it does nothing to solve your problems and only prolongs the time you dwell on them.

-Instead, think before you vent: can I do anything to change this problem myself?
+Instead, think before you vent: do you think I can do anything to change this problem myself?
 Am I looking for advice, or do I want to complain?
-If it’s the latter, try to frame the conversation in a more positive way, so you leave feeling empowered, not bitter.
-Talk to a mentor or other positive person about solutions instead of looking for collusion buddies.
+If it’s the latter, try to frame the conversation more positively so you feel empowered, not bitter.
+Talk to a mentor or positive person about solutions instead of looking for collusion buddies.

 4. Control your reaction.